-There is no restriction for purposes of the use of the capital: b continuously issuing Shares to its Members, numbering 600 Members as at 31/12/2008, Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding and to finance its Term Investment Portfolio.
+There is no restriction for purposes of the use of the capital; b continuously issuing Shares to its Members, numbering 604 Members as at 31/12/2009.
+Oikocredit mobilises the capital needed to carry out its mission of development financing through project funding and to invest its reserves in the Term Investment Portfolio.